OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	See Personally Identifiable Information (PII) in ISO/IEC 29100:2011

 * **Personally Identifiable Information**
+Personally identifiable information (PII), or Sensitive Personal Information (SPI),[1][2][3] as used in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
+The abbreviation PII is widely accepted in the US context, but the phrase it abbreviates has four common variants based on personal / personally, and identifiable / identifying.
+Not all are equivalent, and for legal purposes the effective definitions can vary depending on the specific purposes for which the term is being used.
+(In other countries with privacy protection laws derived from the OECD privacy principles, the term used is more often "personal information", which may be somewhat broader: in Australia's Privacy Act 1988 (Cth) "personal information" also includes information from which the person's identity is "reasonably ascertainable", potentially covering some information not covered by PII.)

+* ** PII confidentiality impact levels, these refer to low, medium, high confidentiality, or Not Applicable levels which correspond to NIST controls sp800-122 and can be use for the organisation, the individual and the developer to ascertain on scale the level of risk and security.

 * **Purpose Specification**
 	A statement or series of statements that set out the purpose(s) for which PII has been collected.
+  In the MVCR the purpose is intended to specify the context of use.
+Context of Use.
+  Organizations should evaluate the context of use—the purpose for which the PII is collected, stored, used, processed, disclosed, or disseminated.
+The context of use may cause the same PII data elements to be assigned different PII confidentiality impact levels based on their use.
+For example, suppose that an organization has two lists that contain the same PII data fields (e.g., name, address, phone number).
+The first list is people who subscribe to a general
+  -interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
+If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

 * **Sensitive Personal Information Categories**
-	All sensitive infomration categories require explicit consent and is subject to legislation and often industry specific regulation and best pracitce.
+	All sensitive information categories require explicit consent and is subject to legislation and often industry specific regulation and best practice.
 Some jurisdictions call out categories of PII specifically, that, by virtue of their sensitivity, require higher levels of protection.
 The particular categories vary by jurisdiction but will typically include health data (or personal health information - PHI), financial data, political affiliations, sexual orientation, family and personal relationships as defined in law.
-In this specification, this field is accompanies by an 'other' feild for free text and the grantor can define or suggest what is sensitive enabling competition and diversity which cannot be specified here.
+In this specification, this field is accompanies by an 'other' field for free text and the grantor can define or suggest what is sensitive enabling competition and diversity which cannot be specified here.

 ## 5. MVCR Record Format: Section & Fields